Progarchives, the progressive rock ultimate discography

 SPECIAL COLLABORATOR Honorary Collaborator

-The 11 tracks, 57:24 minutes long album starts out really strong with the opening trio of songs: "Insects", "Project X" and "Nanoman".
+The eleven tracks, 57:24 minutes long album opens with the strong trio of songs: "Insects", "Project X" and "Nanoman".
 The latter being the melodic highlight of the album and one of the only times Voivod sound slightly like they did on the last couple of albums.
 But from there the tracks become harder and harder to tell apart and remember.
-Itīs not that the rest of the tracks are of poor quality or anything like that and listened to one by one they are actually quite enjoyable and powerful material, but as a whole they donīt stand out enough from each other).
-The closing track "D.N.A (Don't No Anything)" is not easily forgot though and thatīs not in a positive way.
-On that track Voivod goes all the way into industrial territory and fall flat on their face in the process.
+Itīs not that the rest of the tracks are of a poor quality or anything like that and listened to individually they are actually quite enjoyable and powerful material, but as a full album listening experience thereīs not enough variation between the tracks.
+When Voivod try something a bit different they arenīt necessarily successful either.
+The closing track "D.N.A (Don't No Anything)" is for example a track where Voivod go all the way into industrial metal territory and itīs quite a tedious listening experience.
 Itīs not a good way to end an otherwise decent album and I find that I have more fond memories of "Negatron" when I simply stop the album before "D.N.A (Don't No Anything)" and imagine that "Drift" is the last track on the album.

 Review by Bonnek